PharmaLedger-IMI/helm-charts/charts/epi/README.md

 1. Pre-Builder Job - The *Pre-Builder Job* was created on pre-upgrade and will remain after its execution.
 2. Builder Job - The *Builder Job* was created on pre-install/pre-upgrade and will remain after its execution.
-3. PersistentVolumeClaim - In case the PersistentVolumeClaim shall not be deleted on deletion of the helm release, set `persistence.deletePvcOnUninstall` to `false`.
+3. PersistentVolumeClaim - In case the PersistentVolumeClaim shall not be deleted on deletion of the helm release, set `persistence.deleteOnUninstall` to `false`.
 4. ServiceAccount - ServiceAccount is required by *Builder Job* and Runner in case secrets or mounted via CSI Secrets Driver.

 ## Installation